WMP Lab Symposium 2019

 Kreshnik Begolli’s research arena alternates between the laboratory and the classroom in attempts to develop research in understanding how humans learn and impart knowledge.
 His studies draw from cognitive research in analogical reasoning, working memory, metacognition, perceptual learning, and language development.
 He is motivated by a curious mind and a desire to advance science and education.
 Kreshnik investigates individual differences in working memory when learning from analogy-based lessons that foster students’ conceptual thinking as well as – mathematical reasoning and generalizations.

-Keko is now Dr. Begolli and a post-doc at Temple University.
+Keko is now Dr. Begolli and a Lecturer at Cal State Long Beach.

 |Aurora LePort, Ph.D.